bagchi/application-failure-prediction/README.md

 3. Local IO
 4. Network File System (NFS)

 We are releasing the training data, which has about 8% failure data (this is referred to as the “positive class”).
 You will build Machine Learning models in Python to predict whether a job will fail or not, given the resource usage data.

-We will evaluate your model on some test data that we are not releasing now and that we will use later at the time of the evaluation.
+**Submission**

+To facilitate automated evaluation, this challenge has been split into two parts with slightly different objectives:
+ [Challenge 1.1](https://www.kaggle.com/c/application-failure-prediction-part1/overview) and [Challenge 1.2](https://www.kaggle.com/c/application-failure-prediction-part2/overview).
+You must complete both parts and **upload your solutions separately**.

 Two papers that explain and report on this dataset are:
 * Kumar, Rakesh, Saurabh Jha, Ashraf Mahgoub, Rajesh Kalyanam, Stephen Harrell, Xiaohui Carol Song, Zbigniew Kalbarczyk, William Kramer, Ravishankar Iyer, and Saurabh Bagchi.
 "The Mystery of the Failing Jobs: Insights from Operational Data from Two University-Wide Computing Systems."
 In 2020 50th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN), pp. 158-171.
 IEEE, 2020.